 Blaming others.
 Who's standing in your way of getting what you want?
 Your parents, siblings, boss, co-worker, the government?
 If only he wouldn't or she hadn't or they didn't is a game we can't win.
 People treat us badly sometimes.
 They don't do what we want them to do.
 And we do the same to them.
 Is it your fault someone else didn't succeed?
 No, and it's not their fault you didn't.
-Jean Paul Sartre said, "...we are responsible for what we are."
+Jean Paul Sartre said, "...we are responsible for what we are..."

 Judging others.
-I believe this is a root cause of most of our troubles in the world.
+I've said before I think this is a root cause of most of our troubles in the world.
 It is an irrefutable law of nature that what we give out, we will get back.

 So the Golden Rule isn't a demand of what we "should" do.
 It's a beautiful way of expressing how to live if we want to reap rewards and justice for ourselves.
 "Judge not" may be the best advice we've ever been given.

 Making excuses.
 Okay, I've got two puppies.
 Maybe the dog did eat your homework, but you can only get away with that one once.
 People see through excuses and don't respect those who make this a habit.
 Remember, everything we do is a choice, so best to own up to our failings and then not repeat them.
-Shakespeare had a good take on it in King John, "And oftentimes excusing of a fault doth make the fault the worse by the excuse."
+I love Shakespeare'stake on it in King John, "And oftentimes excusing of a fault doth make the fault the worse by the excuse."

 "Yeah, buts."
-One time someone was coaching me and I was being stubborn in accepting her observations.
+One time someone was coaching me on an issue and I was being stubborn in accepting her observations.
 She finally said to me, "Do you realize you're saying 'yeah, but' a lot?"
 I hadn't, but it helped me for her to point it out.
 A friend of mine once had this expression on his vanity license plate.
 It's so annoying to try to communicate with someone who "yeah, buts" everything we say.
 It indicates a negative, pessimistic outlook and who wants to be around people like that?

 Negativity.
 Which brings us to the last and perhaps deadliest habit, the one that may be responsible for all the others.
 A habitual negative attitude is the sure way to fail.
 I'm talking of seeing the bad in people or situations rather than the good, expecting failure, fearing success.
 Negative self-talk is perhaps the worst thing we can do to ourselves.
 We do become what we tell ourselves we are.
-As Henry Ford advised, if you say you can't or you can, you'll be right.
-Work on managing and minimizing negativity if you want to be happy and successful.
+Say you can't or you can and you'll be right.
+So avoid "can't" and "cant" (whining, or insincere, meaningless talk) and have faith in yourself, your fellow men and women, and most of all - your Creator.

 Make it a habit to be kind to yourself.
-Work on self improvement and realize we're all doing the best we can, even when we know we're not.
+These seven habits can be deadly, but don't despair if one of them is controlling you.
+Remember every day that we're all doing the best we can, even when we know we're not.